East Midlands: Industrial heritage

 The region can claim the world's first factory, Sir Richard Arkwright's Cromford Mill.
-Additionally, the world's oldest working factory can also be found in the area, producing textiles at Lea Bridge, owned by John Smedley.
+The world's oldest working factory can also be found in the area, producing textiles at Lea Bridge, owned by John Smedley.
 Both sites are part of the region's only World Heritage Site, the Derwent Valley Mills.
 An opportunist employee of the Derbyshire textile factories, Samuel Slater of Belper saw his chance and (illegally) eloped in 1789 to Rhode Island in the US after memorising the layout of the textile machinery while working at Jedediah Strutt's Milford Mill.
 He was warmly welcomed by the inhabitants of the newly formed USA, so much so that he was later named the "Father of the American Industrial Revolution".

 Britain's hosiery and knitwear industry was largely based in the region, and in the 1980s it had more textile workers than any other British region.
 The stocking frame was invented 1587 in Calverton, Nottinghamshire by Rev William Lee; these were the first known knitting machines and heralded the industrial revolution by providing the necessary machinery.
 The world's first (horse-powered) cotton mill was built in central Nottingham in 1768.
 Marvel's Mill in Northampton was the first cotton mill to be powered by water.

 John Barber of Nottinghamshire had invented a simple gas turbine in 1791 (when living in Nuneaton).
 Lincoln was the site of the first tank (first built on 8 September 1915, Little Willie was the first tank, and is the oldest surviving tank in the world, originally called the No.1 Lincoln Machine), and Grantham the first diesel engine (in 1892).
 The jet engine was first developed in the region in Lutterworth and Whetstone, with the VTOL engine also (initially) developed in Hucknall.
 The first jet aircraft flew from RAF Cranwell in May 1941.
 During the Second World War, Derby was an important strategic location, as it was in Derby that Rolls-Royce developed and manufactured their iconic Merlin aero-engine.
 During the Second World War, all of R-R's engineering staff had been transferred to Belper.